biolab/orange3/doc/widgets/bioinformatics/differentialexpression.md

    - **ANOVA (P-value)**: variance distribution with P-value as criterium
    - [**Signal to Noise Ratio**](https://en.wikipedia.org/wiki/Signal-to-noise_ratio): biological signal to noise ratio
    - [**Mann-Whitney**](https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test): non-parametric test of null hypothesis with P-value as criterium
-3. Select *target labels*.
+3. Select *Target Labels*.
 Labels depend on the attributes in the input.
 In *Values* you can change the sample target (default value is the first value on the list, alphabetically or numerically).
 4. *Selection* box controls the output data.
-   - By setting the *lower threshold* and *upper threshold* values you are outputting the data outside this interval (the most interesting expression levels).
+   - By setting the *Lower threshold* and *Upper threshold* values you are outputting the data outside this interval (the most interesting expression levels).
 You can also manually place the threshold lines by dragging left or right in the plot.
    - If you click *Compute null distribution* box, the widget